scala-subscript/koans/README.md

 In case you can't solve a particular test, rename `test` to `giveUp` and the program will give you a clue on the next run.

+If you want to skip some koans, you can comment them out in `src/test/PathToEnlightenment.scala`.

 **IMPORTANT:** Currently SubScript files are translated by a combination of a preprocessor and the normal Scala compiler.
 This implies that error messages that the Scala compiler generatess may point to wrong lines.
 Please be guided by koan and test ids (Koan 1, Test 1) to identify failing tests, not by the line number indicated in the error!